-DWA obtains groundwater from the Whitewater River Subbasin; however, its jurisdiction extends across portions of the Garnet Hill and Mission Creek Subbasins, located northerly of the Whitewater River Subbasin.
+DWA obtains groundwater from the Whitewater River Subbasin; however, its jurisdiction extends across portions of the Garnet Hill and Mission Creek Subbasins, located northerly of the

+Whitewater River Subbasin.
 Due to declining groundwater levels in the Mission Creek Subbasin, DWA began constructing facilities to replenish the Mission Creek Subbasin in October 2001.
 Facilities were essentially completed in June 2002, at a construction cost of \$3,975,850.
 Recharge activities commenced in November 2002.
 During 2002, approximately 4,733 AF were recharged using the Mission Creek Recharge Facilities.
 Recharge quantities for subsequent years are set forth in Exhibit 7.

-Prior to recharge activities in the Mission Creek Subbasin, DWA constructed the Mission Creek recharge activities in the Mission Creek Subbasin commenced in the early 2000s.
-Groundwater levels were and are measured monthly and have responded rapidly and favorably to the recharge activities in the Mission Creek spreading grounds.
+Prior to recharge activities in the Mission Creek Subbasin, DWA constructed the Mission Creek Monitoring Well to monitor the groundwater condition.
+Water levels declined steadily until recharge activities in the Mission Creek Subbasin commenced in the early 2000s.
+Groundwater levels were and are measured monthly and have responded rapidly and favorably to the recharge activities in the Mission Creek Spreading Grounds.
 As shown in Exhibit 7, water levels measured at the Mission Creek Monitoring Well rose substantially after the following two large recharge events: